Spooner8/dynamic-express-boilerplate/README.md

 - **📊 Monitoring**: Prometheus metrics and Grafana dashboards.
 - **⚡ Rate Limiting**: Protect your API with express-rate-limit.
 - **📜 Logging**: Structured logging with Pino.
+- **📘 API Documentation**: Auto-generated API documentation with Swagger (via `swagger-ui-express`).
+Customizable and expandable at `src/docs`
 - **🐳 Docker Support**: Pre-configured Docker and Docker Compose for deployment.
+Dynamic scalable API.

 ---